Is Earning the PMP Credential an S.M.A.R.T. Goal for You?

 Achievable: Your goal to becoming PMP certified should be achievable.
 We find there are three schools of people who pursue the PMP:

 1. Over Confident Karl (or Karla) – this is the project manager who has been practicing project management for years and feels they know everything there is to know about project management.
-They may do a cursory read of the PMBOK, take a couple of practice exams on line and then go for it.
+They may do a cursory read of the PMBOK, take a couple of practice PMP exams online and then go for it.
 Universally they are humbled.
-Then they register for a Cheetah Learning Accelerated PMP Exam Prep program and after four days, they go in and pass the PMP exam.
+Then they register for a Cheetah Learning Accelerated PMP Test Prep course and after four days, they go in and pass the PMP exam.

 2. Insecure Sam (or Samantha) – this is the project manager who typically has had the responsibility for project performance for years in a variety of positions, but may have never formerly had the title “project manager.”
-They aren’t sure they really even know enough about project management to consider becoming a PMP, but may be being pushed into from an employer or feel they need to earn this credential to upgrade their career and get paid what they are worth.
+They aren’t sure they really even know enough about project management to consider becoming a PMP but maybe being pushed into from an employer or feel they need to earn this credential to upgrade their career and get paid what they are worth.
 Without this external push, they may never go for it.
-They typically will get every PMP prep resource they can get their hand on, may take a six month weekend prep class at their local college, and may even participate in a PMP study group at work.
+They typically will get every PMP prep resource they can get their hand on, may take a six-month weekend PMP prep class at their local college, and may even participate in a PMP study group at work.
 They go in all nervous to take the PMP exam, and end up being in the 40% who do not pass.
-Unless they register for Cheetah Learning where they learn exactly what they need to know to pass the PMP exam, master how to integrate it with their vast experience base, and become adept at reducing their exam anxiety.
-This helps them be successful the PMP exam – despite their fears.
+Unless they register for Cheetah Learning where they learn exactly what they need to know to pass the PMP exam, master how to integrate it with their vast experience base and become adept at reducing their exam anxiety.
+This helps them be successful with correctly answering the PMP test qustions – despite their fears.

-3. Realistic Rachel (or Raul) – this is the project manager who knows this is a very tough exam, and regardless of their PM experience, they need some expert guidance and coaching to quickly pass the PMP exam and get on with building their career.
-They may have already heard of Cheetah Learning from a friend, family member of co-worker and realize this really is their best chance for passing the PMP exam, with the least amount of effort.
-They aren’t swayed by the GRQ copycats that claim to be just like Cheetah and have look alike programs – but are rather vague about their guarantee, how they calculate their pass rate, or if in fact the hundreds of classroom courses they have listed on their websites will even be held.
-They are grounded in the reality of the immensity of the task before them and know to significantly increase their chances of passing the PMP exam, they have to take Cheetah’s four day accelerated exam prep approach to passing the PMP exam.
+3. Realistic Rachel (or Raul) – this is the project manager who knows the PMP is a very tough exam, and regardless of their PM experience, they need some expert guidance and coaching to quickly pass the PMP exam and get on with building their career.
+They may have already heard of Cheetah Learning from a friend, family member or co-worker and realize this really is their best chance for passing the PMP exam, with the least amount of effort.
+They aren’t swayed by the GRQ copycats that claim their PMP Bootcamp is just like Cheetah and havlook-alikeke programs – but are rather vague about their guarantee, how they calculate their pass rate, or if in fact the hundreds of classroom courses they have listed on their websites will even be held.
+The successful project manager is grounded in the reality of the immensity of the task before them and know to significantly increase their chances of passing the PMP exam, they have to take Cheetah’s four day accelerated PMP test prep class to pass the PMP exam.

 Passing the PMP exam after only four days of Cheetah’s Accelerated PMP Exam prep is achievable for 98% of people – it most likely will even be achievable for you.